marja-w/gan-des-midi-music-gen/protocol.md

 - for next time: Sadie set up evolution model, Marja set up model that creates a similarity measure

 ## 10th March

+- Sadie set up Discrete Event Simulator, output is good, but ranges of notes need to be improved
+- goal for next meeting: Marja set up CNN for generator (generate input parameters for discrete event simulator) and discriminator (binary classifier for spectrogram of generated midi-file and original spectrogram)